The Best Christmas Sugar Cookies (No-Chill Recipe)

 Flour, sugar, butter, crisco, vanilla, eggs, sprinkles, cookie cutters, sprinkles and dry ingredients for Christmas Sugar Cookies.

-Supplies Needed to Decorate Christmas Sugar Cookies
+How to Make Christmas Sugar Cookies (Step-by-Step)

 Floured surface with a disc of Christmas Sugar Cookie dough next to a rolling pin.